-Calculation and documentation of CO2 emissions
+Calculation and documentation of CO2 emissions1

 The Mercedes-Benz Group calculates and documents its CO2 emissions in accordance with the 2004 Corporate Accounting and Reporting Standard of the Greenhouse Gas Protocol Initiative according to the categories Scope 1 to Scope 3.
-Scope 1 and Scope 2 emissions are reported in accordance with the Control approach of the GHG Protocol.
+Scope 1 and Scope 2 emissions are reported in accordance with the control approach of the GHG Protocol.